Choosing the Right Balance Transfer Card

 Existing Debt Load

-Your current debt load plays a crucial role in qualifying for a balance transfer.
+Your current debt load is crucial in qualifying for a balance transfer.
 Lenders assess your total debts compared to your income.

 Lowering existing debt balances before applying can increase your chances of approval.